balderdashy/sails-docs/upgrading/To1.0.md

 Make sure you have `sails` installed locally in your project, and also that you're using the v1 version of the command-line tool:

-To install the beta globally, run `npm install sails -g`.
-To install it for a particular Sails app, cd into that app's directory, then run `npm install sails@latest --save`.
+To install the v1.0 globally, run `npm install sails@^1.0.0 -g`.
+To install it for a particular Sails app, cd into that app's directory, then run `npm install sails@^1.0.0 --save`.
+(After installing locally, be sure to also install the necessary hooks -- see above.)